coralblocks/CoralME/README.md

 - ExecutionID and ExecutionMatchID

 ## How can I check that it is zero garbage?
 Check [NoGCTest.java](https://github.com/coralblocks/CoralME/blob/main/src/main/java/com/coralblocks/coralme/example/NoGCTest.java) to see that it creates a book and populates this book with 10 orders _one million times_.
-And on each of these one million times it does a bunch of executions, rejects, cancelations, reduces, etc. With `-verbose:gc` you always see **zero GC activity**. _No matter how many iterations you perform, the gc activity is always zero_.
-If you want to see some GC activity, you can turn on a flag that forces the creation garbage by [producing some random strings](https://github.com/coralblocks/CoralME/blob/c8f63b00d43d50735d4cf925d262e3cc54586522/src/main/java/com/coralblocks/coralme/example/NoGCTest.java#L102) in the middle of loop.
+And on each of these one million times it does a bunch of executions, rejects, cancelations, reduces, etc. Run this test with `-verbose:gc` and you will always see **zero GC activity**. _No matter how many iterations you perform, the gc activity is always zero_.
+If you want to see some GC activity, you can turn on a flag that forces the creation of garbage by [producing some strings](https://github.com/coralblocks/CoralME/blob/c8f63b00d43d50735d4cf925d262e3cc54586522/src/main/java/com/coralblocks/coralme/example/NoGCTest.java#L102) in the middle of the loop.

 ##### Creating ZERO garbage
 ```